JVAdams4/grade-form-app/readme.md

 *   Password recovery and change password functionality.
 *   A "Daily Work & Project Log" form for users to submit.
 *   Separate dashboard views for regular users and a master account.
-*   A complete grading and feedback loop.
+*   A complete grading and feedback loop with status indicators.

 ---